linode/cluster-api-provider-linode/docs/src/developers/testing.md

 )
 ```

-Using `mocktest` involves creating a test suite that specifies the mock clients to be used within each test scope and running the test suite using a DSL for defnining test nodes belong to one or more `Paths`.
+Using `mocktest` involves creating a test suite that specifies the mock clients to be used within each test scope and running the test suite using a DSL for defnining test nodes belong to one or more test paths.

 #### Example
 The following is a contrived example using the mock Linode machine client.